Facility Resource Center – Project Knowledge Quiz

 Test Your Development Project Knowledge

-Five questions covering key stages of a construction and renovation project — from team assembly through completion of a facility.
+These questions cover key stages of a construction and renovation project — from team assembly through completion of a facility.

 Progress